 Growing Clematis in Windy Areas

 Growing clematis in windy areas without suffering a lot of damage to delicate stems, leaves and flowers is one of the trickier problems gardeners face.
-While there are no perfect solutions, we've found a couple of techniques that help.
+While there are no perfect solutions, we've found some techniques that help.

 The first is to grow clematis in sturdy shrubs, which provide both support and protection.
-See 'Planting Clematis on Shrubs' to find out more.
+Read 'Planting Clematis on Shrubs' to find out more.

 The second solution is to create a three-dimensional space (like a box) for your clematis.

 Obelisks enclose the plant from all sides and give it a great deal of protection.
 You can wrap the obelisk in bird netting or chicken wire for even more support.
 Never fear, clematis can find their way through even the small holes in bird netting and the leaves will hide just about anything you use for wrapping.

 Trellises, on the other hand, are two dimensional (having height and width, but not depth) and often won't provide enough protection when the weather gets carried away.
 Clematis, especially the larger varieties, will literally tear away from a trellis in high winds.
 The same applies to wire on a fence or building.